 - IELTS: 6.5 overall.
 Writing 7.0.
 No other subscore lower than 5.5.

 - Pearson Test of English: 61 overall.
 Writing 69.
 No other subscore lower than 51.

 - Trinity College London Integrated Skills in English (ISE): ISE III.

 - Cambridge English: Advanced (CAE) grade C.

 For more information about country-specific entry requirements for your country please visit here.

 For international students who do not meet the direct entry requirements, we offer an International Foundation Year, run by Study Group at the Royal Holloway International Study Centre.
 Upon successful completion, you may progress on to selected undergraduate degree programmes at Royal Holloway, University of London.

 Your future career

 Our outstanding record of success for work and further study puts Politics & International Relations at Royal Holloway in the top 10 for graduate career prospects (Complete University Guide, 2015).
-Our degree programmes not only promote academic achievement and employability.
+Our degree courses not only promote academic achievement and employability.
 You will learn to approach problems in a rigorous and analytical way, and you will develop your abilities to communicate in both speech and writing.

 Our graduates are highly employable and have secured jobs in a wide range of professions, such as public affairs, the law, the civil service, accountancy, management, journalism, broadcasting, teaching, international development and diplomacy.
-Many of our graduates also go on to further study, entering postgraduate programmes both at Royal Holloway and at other prestigious institutions around the world.
+Many of our graduates also go on to further study, entering postgraduate courses both at Royal Holloway and at other prestigious institutions around the world.